mirage00000/BootSectorKiller/README.md

 # BootSectorKiller
-rewrites the disk's MBR with zeroes, then shows a fake error message
+Rewrites the disk's MBR with zeroes, then shows a fake error message.
+Compiled in Visual Studio 2019.